aptos-foundation/AIPs/aips/expansion_of_the_aptos_wallet_standard_and_nightly_connect.md

 ## Security Considerations

-Nightly Connect, functioning as a wallet adapter, is safer than the current solution because, in comparison to it, it is not susceptible to potential supply chain attacks.
+Nightly Connect, functioning as a wallet adapter, is safer than the current solution.
+In comparison to it, Nightly Connect is not susceptible to potential supply chain attacks because it uses only UI and Aptos dependencies.
+There are no other dependencies like those found in the current adapter, where every wallet has its own dependencies.

-Nightly Connect, functioning as a wallet adapter, does not differ in terms of security from the currently existing Wallet Adapter.

 Nightly Connect, serving as a bridge wallet for establishing connections via QR codes and deep links, potentially allows for transaction modification.
 However, the user will still need to approve it, and thanks to the simulation provided by most wallets, they can easily detect if the transaction has been altered.